sdpro-dev/meflash/decks/security1.md

 administration tool and identifies that the user’s smartphone is still communicating with the MDM and displays the location of the device on a map.
-What should Tim do next to ensure the data on the stolen device remains confidential and inaccessible to the thief?
+What should Tim do next to ensure the data on the stolen device remains confidential and inaccessible to the thief??

 **Answers**
 * Reset the device's password